Notice: This page requires JavaScript to function properly.

 Currently, new versions of Git tend to use main as the name for the default branch instead of master.

-There is also an asterisk (*) near the branch name which indicates that the HEAD points to this branch (we are currently on this branch).
+An asterisk (*) next to the branch name indicates that HEAD points to this branch, meaning you are currently on it.

-To create a new branch, you can use the git branch command followed by the name of the new branch.
+To create a new branch, use the git branch command followed by the desired branch name:

 Branch Naming Conventions